awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticloadbalancingv2-targetgroup.md

 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `Matcher`  <a name="cfn-elasticloadbalancingv2-targetgroup-matcher"></a>
 The HTTP codes that a healthy target uses when responding to a health check\.
+If you specify TCP for the `Protocol` property, you must specify the range 200\-399 for the `Matcher` property\.
+For more information about specifying this property, see [Matcher](https://docs.aws.amazon.com/elasticloadbalancing/latest/APIReference/API_Matcher.html) in the Elastic Load Balancing API Reference version 2015\-12\-01\.
 *Required*: No
 *Type*: [Elastic Load Balancing TargetGroup Matcher](aws-properties-elasticloadbalancingv2-targetgroup-matcher.md)
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)